 “It is through much tribulation that we enter the kingdom of Heaven.”

 There is much I can do before it gets to this point.
-And although life seems insurmountable.
-Clinical depression kills people.
+Life’s concerns can seem insurmountable.
+We must grab the truth that clinical depression kills people.
 It slowly devours “a sound mind.”
 It cripples before it takes away your life.
 There is nothing quite like it; people tell you it will pass, and that you’ll see the sun again.
 But at the time that seems to be the worst advice ever given.

 “For God has not given us a spirit of fear, but of power and of love and of a sound mind.”

 Meds help a lot.
 I take Zoloft and that is a godsend.
 I never miss a dose.
 I know I’m not bulletproof.
 But I’ve taken it for several years now.
 (It’s like insulin for a diabetic).
 Taking meds may not be your cup of tea, but pray about it and at least keep it as an option.
 (Just be aware that only a doctor can prescribe antidepressants.)